Easy image resizing in Windows 10 & 11

 Quick to download and easy to install

-Both versions are quick to download and install, and are very safe.
+The program is less than half of a megabyte, so it is quick to download and install, and are very safe.

 Very easy to use – three clicks and just two seconds to resize any photo